 In the veterinary field, models of disease transmission are developed for both theoretical insight and practical application, depending on the end-user and the intended purpose of the information generated by the model.
 Researchers might want a model to extend our theoretical understanding of a particular disease ecology; for example a model could be used to reconstruct a system using limited available knowledge, to identify critical elements and knowledge gaps (Singer et al., 2011).
 Once knowledge gaps in the system are identified, empirical data can be collected – for example, by fieldwork or in vitro experiments – to further develop the model to inform practical recommendations.
-Practical applications of models might include advising decision makers on surveillance or control of a specific disease by comparing strategies in contexts such as outbreak situations (Keeling et al., 2001; Zinsstag et al., 2009), outbreak preparedness (Halasa et al., 2019; Martinez-Lopez et al., 2010; Ward et al., 2009; Dürr and Ward, 2015; Dürr et al., 2014; Dürr et al., 2013), and the control of endemic pathogens (Brookes et al., 2015; Kirkeby et al., 2016; Gussmann et al., 2018; Zingg et al, 2017).
+Practical applications of models might include advising decision makers on surveillance or control of a specific disease by comparing strategies in contexts such as outbreak situations (Keeling et al., 2001; Zinsstag et al., 2009), outbreak preparedness (e.g. Bates et al., 2003; Halasa et al., 2019; Martinez-Lopez et al., 2010; Tildesley and Keeling, 2008; Backer et al., 2012; Szmaragd et al., 2009; Ward et al., 2009; Dürr and Ward, 2015; Dürr et al., 2013), and the control of endemic pathogens (e.g. Allore et al., 1998; Østergård et al., 2005; Kudahl et al., 2007; Ezanno et al., 2007; Marce et al., 2010; Lu et al., 2010; Groenendaal et al., 2002; Brookes et al., 2015; Kirkeby et al., 2016; Gussmann et al., 2018; Zingg et al, 2017).
 Consequently, there are different types of disease transmission models, with different aims and structures.
 An often-used model type is mechanistic models, which can be used to mimic a disease system in great detail.
 These models are process-based, usually comprise stochastic events and are useful for exploring disease systems via simulation of complex mechanisms that are considered a priori important for disease spread.
 An example of complex mechanisms is heterogeneity of contacts between individuals (Brookes et al., 2019; Laager et al., 2018).
 As a consequence, these models often have a high level of complexity and therefore are computationally intensive (hence slow to implement and simulate).
 Another type is equation-based models (deterministic or stochastic), useful for exploring general patterns within a system.
 Overall, the type of disease transmission model used depends on the requirements of the end-user, the ecology of the system, the disease epidemiology, the technical expertise of the modeler and the data available.

 Mancy et al. (2017) provide a discussion of the different motivations for developing models in ecology and present a conceptual framework to guide model construction, focusing on the pre-modeling stage (model selection, establishing and testing the theory).
 In building on Mancy et al. (2017) our objectives are three-fold; 1) to provide a general guide to developing a mechanistic model of animal disease transmission; 2) to describe important concepts before, during and after developing a model of animal disease transmission; and 3) to provide practical examples of the most commonly used models in veterinary science.
 We focus on modelling disease transmission and control in the veterinary field, and specifically, we provide simple examples (including code) of mechanistic simulation models (MSMs).